mikeebert/http-server/README.md

 3) FileReader Binary Test requires org.apache.commons.io to compare byte arrays.
 In IntelliJ go to Project Structure > Modules.
 Select HTTP-server and using "+" button on the bottom add Library from Maven.
 I'm using org.apache.commons.io-2.1 ... or you can just comment out the test to run the rest of the suite.

 4) Some of the tests rely on hardcoded paths to mock files.
-Update the **DIR** constant at the top of these three files:
+Update the **DIR** constant at the top of this file:
 - ResponderTest
-- RouterTest

 There are also a few commented-out tests.
 These are tests that I need to finish but I’m having trouble figuring out the proper mocks.
 (There may also be a few comments in the code.
 I know they shouldn’t be there but and as I keep working on this I’ll remove them.)